dotCMS/plugin-com.dotcms.dotsaml/README.md

 4.4) dotcms.saml.assertion.customer.endpoint.url

-This is the URL where the Idp (the OpenSAML server) will be redirected to dotCMS when the login is made, we suggest to go to http://[domain]/c.
+This is the URL where the Idp (the Shibboleth server) will be redirected to dotCMS when the login is made, we suggest to go to http://[domain]/c.
 If this value is not set, will be send a current request as a default, however keep in mind some Idp Server might not admit this configuration.

 4.5) dotcms.saml.service.provider.issuer